amanjpro/zahak/README.md

 - Enhanced Futility Pruning
 - Late Move Reduction
 - Razoring
-- Killer Moves Heuristics
-- Move History Heuristics
 - Check Extensions
-- Internal Iterative Deepening
+- Internal Iterative Deepening (for PV nodes only)
-- Internal Iterative Reduction
+- Internal Iterative Reduction (for non-PV nodes only)
-- History Leaf Pruning
 - SEE pruning both in QS and normal search

 ## Evaluation